astroturfcss/astroturf/README.md

 ## `css` prop

 In addition to the `styled` helper, styles can be defined directly on components via the `css` prop.
+You first need to enable this feature via the `enableCssProp` option in your loader config

 ```jsx
 function Button({ variant, children }) {